peterguy/go-playground/README.md

 ```

 # programs
-Arranged in order of addition
+Arranged in order of addition (mostly)

 ## pipe_commands
 Experimenting with piping the output from one command into another.